Undergraduate Summer School

 - Schedule classes around a job or internship.
 Want to earn money and credits at the same time?
 Choose from many course options and fit in learning around your work schedule.

-- Discounted undergraduate tuition rates for summer classes.
+- Lower undergraduate tuition rates for summer classes.
 Pay less per credit for summer classes.